 Requesting information from the government (WOO request)

 The government is required to actively disclose information under the Open Government Act (Wet open Overheid, WOO).
-This means that the government publishes information so everyone can take note of it.
+This means that the government must make public information accessible to everyone.
 For instance:

 You can find the government documents on the open government website (in Dutch).